dimen311/covercy_task/README.md

-use dotnet run
+Use dotnet run

-be sure it runing on  http://localhost:5000.
+Be sure it runing on  http://localhost:5000.